HOW TO APPLY FOR FEDERAL JOBS

 • Supervisor’s name and phone number

-• Starting and ending dates (month and year) [note: some formats require month, date and year]
+• Starting and ending dates (month and year) [note: some announcements require month, date and year]

 • Hours per week